Coffeehouse culture of Baghdad: Role in Iraqi poetry

-The 1940s saw a significant revival in Iraqi literature and poetry.
-Especially due to poetry, fiction, and critiques that were made by young college students.
-Young poets would establish connections, gatherings, and were collectivized with each other in order to establish a sense of familiarity which was unique for Iraq at the time.
-Coffeehouses became a place for these meetings and were adapted as a sort of headquarters as they provided the space needed and to discuss their work, and interests.
+The 1940s witnessed a significant revival in Iraqi literature and poetry, particularly due to the poetry, fiction, and critiques written by young college students.
+Young poets would establish connections and gatherings, and were collectivized with each other to develop a sense of familiarity, which was unique for Iraq at the time.
+Coffeehouses became a venue for these meetings and were adapted as a sort of headquarters, as they provided the space needed to discuss their work and interests.
 Coffeehouses have historically housed poets such as the big three neo-classical Iraqi poets al-Zahawi, al-Rusafi, and al-Jawahiri, whose reputations were already established, so this movement was seen as a continuation of tradition.
-Open criticism and opinion discussions were also widespread which indicated the exposure of the poets and writers to improvement.
+Open criticism and opinion discussions were also widespread, indicating the poets' and writers' exposure to improvement.
 These gatherings especially grew after coffeehouses started to expand in the 1950s.
 Due to the younger poets having little to no connections or establishments as poets, the coffeehouse was seen as a way to develop these, as well as a sort of "workshop" to develop one's skills.
-Although some poets suffered such as poet Hussein Mardan whose poems titled "Naked Poems" led to his arrest by the police.
+Although some poets suffered, such as poet Hussein Mardan, whose poems titled "Naked Poems" led to his arrest by the police.

-Hussein Mardan confirmed in his writings the role of the coffeehouse in that generation's development in their work, as well as the association of different coffeehouses with different poets.
-For instance, the Hassan Ajami Café, located on al-Rashid Street, was associated with al-Jawahiri due to the café being his favorite and the literary circles in Baghdad, including Mardan himself where he noted that younger poets would meet with older poets to receive encouragement and advice.
-Coffeehouses were also used to write political poems to support demonstrations such as al-Rusafi in the Arif Agha Café in the 1930s, or al-Jawahiri with the Parliament Café and the Hassan Ajami Café during the Wathbah uprisings of 1948.
+Hussein Mardan confirmed in his writings the role of the coffeehouse in the development of that generation's work, as well as the association of different coffeehouses with different poets.
+For instance, the Hasan Ajami Café, located on al-Rashid Street, was associated with al-Jawahiri due to the café being his favorite, and the literary circles in Baghdad, including Mardan himself, where he noted that younger poets would meet with older poets to receive encouragement and advice.
+Coffeehouses were also used to write political poems to support demonstrations, such as al-Rusafi in the Arif Agha Café in the 1930s, or al-Jawahiri with the Parliament Café and the Hasan Ajami Café during the Wathbah uprisings of 1948.